 When visiting a country like Cambodia for the first time you start to wonder about what is customary in that country.
 One of those questions is tipping in Cambodia expected.
 You should remember that the wages in Cambodia are quite low, especially for those that work in shops, hotels, drivers, and tours.
 So, is tipping in Cambodia expected?

-No, Cambodia is not a tipping country and you are not expected to tip and it is not mandatory.
+No, Cambodia is not a tipping country.
+So you are not expected to tip and it is not mandatory.
 There are restaurants that do add a service charge to the bill.
 With the workers in Cambodia earning a low wage, it is appreciated when you leave a small tip when you experience good service.

-In this post, we will go through is tipping in Cambodia expected.
+In this post, we will go through whether tipping in Cambodia is expected.
 Let’s get started!

 Read More On Cambodia

 - Can You Drink Tap Water in Cambodia?

 - What Adapter Do I Need For Cambodia?

 - Best Places To Visit in Cambodia